JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 ## Conclusion

-These are some of the tools I use to keep complexity low when writing code.
+This was the first part about the tools I use to keep complexity low when writing code.
+You can [read the next part here][next-part].

-There is more, but I will leave that for a future post!
+[next-part]: {{< relref "/posts/2023-11-14_simplicity-toolkit-programming-part-2.md" >}}